 It’s potentially your first full time job (but we hope you have done something else) so make sure you tell us what you have done – in your CV preferably.

 Dogsbody Technology give every applicant a telephone interview… why?
-Cause we once hired someone who’s CV never mentioned anything about all of the technical things they had done – it was only in the telephone interview they mentioned them – if we hadn’t had called we would never have known!
+Cause we once hired someone who’s CV never mentioned anything about all of the technical things they had done – it was only in the telephone interview they mentioned them – if we hadn’t called we would’ve never known!

 Things to mention